-Consider if you are struggling to see other drivers that they may struggle to see you.
-Consider dipped headlamps (not fog lamps as they dazzle).
+Consider if you are struggling to see other drivers that they may struggle to see you even more.
+Consider dipped headlamps (modern machines will have lights permanently on.)

-Standing water may affect steering, a puddle may pull the wheel towards the verge or centre of the road.
-Apply a firm grip to prevent unwanted steering.
+If steering is applied, a puddle may pull the bike towards the verge or centre of the road.
+Apply a firm grip to prevent unwanted change of direction.

-Deep water may cause "aquaplaning" this is where the tyre treads are unable to clear sufficient water and a wedge of water forms and preventing the tyre from gripping the road this feels like driving on ice and steering and braking capabilities are lost.

-Take your foot off the accelerator and retain a light grip on the steering wheel, do not brake or attempt to steer as any input is likely to be excessive when the grip returns.
-The grip will return within a short time: do not overreact
+Deep water may cause "aquaplaning" this is where the tyre treads are unable to clear sufficient water and a wedge of water forms preventing the tyre from gripping the road this feels like riding on ice and steering and braking capabilities are lost.
+Gently close the throttle and retain a firm grip on the handlebars, do not brake or attempt to steer as any input is likely to be excessive when the grip returns.
+The grip will return within a short time; do not overreact.